 077 – Spelling rules: О, Ы and Я after some consonants

-Due to the fact the Russian language is one of those where the words don’t sound as they are written, it creates confusion not only for those who is learning it, but sometimes for the Russians themselves.
+The fact that the Russian language is one of those where the words don’t really sound exactly as they are written creates confusion not only for those who is learning them, but sometimes for the Russians themselves.
 Here are some rules that Russian kids learn at school and that will help you to avoid mistakes in writing in Russian.

 – Russians never use Ы after the letters: Ж, Ш, Щ, Ч, Г, К, Х, you should write И in these cases.